nasa/cumulus-docs/docs/deployment.md

 #### Configure EarthData application

 The cumulus stack is expected to authenticate with [Earthdata Login](https://urs.earthdata.nasa.gov/documentation).
 You must create and register a new application.
 Use the [User Accpetance Tools (UAT) site](https://uat.urs.earthdata.nasa.gov) unless you changed `urs_url` above.
 Follow the directions on [how to register an application.](https://wiki.earthdata.nasa.gov/display/EL/How+To+Register+An+Application).
-Note the password in step 3 and client ID in step 4 these replace the `clientid`  and `clientpassword` .env file in the next step.
+Use any url for the `Redirect URL`, it will be deleted in a later step.
+Also note the password in step 3 and client ID in step 4 use these to replace `clientid` and `clientpassword` in the `.env` file in the next step.

 #### Set up an environment file:

-Copy `app/.env.sample to app/.env` and add CMR/earthdata client credentials.
-See [Credentials section](#Credentials):
+Copy `app/.env.sample to app/.env` and add CMR/earthdata client [credentials](#Credentials):

     CMR_PASSWORD=cmrpassword
     EARTHDATA_CLIENT_ID=clientid
     EARTHDATA_CLIENT_PASSWORD=clientpassword

-For security it is highly recommended that you prevent `apps/.env` from being committed to the repository by keeping it in the `.gitignore` file at the root of this repository.
+For security it is highly recommended that you prevent `apps/.env` from being accidentally committed to the repository by keeping it in the `.gitignore` file at the root of this repository.

 ----
 ### Deploy the Cumulus stack